What is the Lease Rate?

 The leasing agreement will be as such that it will clearly state the terms of the leasing and till what period the rate of leasing is applicable.
 It may also include a policy of incremental leasing rate when the agreement states that the lease is for multiple years, and the rate will increase with every year.

 The tenant can formulate the actual pricing for the lease by calculating the cost of renting a space.
-In addition to the lease rate, it also needs to be decided whether the lessorLessorA lessor is an individual who legally owns the asset granted on a lease (rented for a long tenure) to the lessee who pays a single lump sum amount or regular payments for using that asset. or lessee will have to bear extra cost such as maintenance and tax on property.
+In addition to the lease rate, it also needs to be decided whether the lessorLessorA lessor is an individual or entity that leases out an asset such as land, house or machinery to another person or organization for a certain period. or lessee will have to bear extra cost such as maintenance and tax on property.
 Generally, commercial lease rates are available on a square foot basis, which further makes it convenient for the lessee to have a comparison of leasing rates of various available properties.

 #2 – Car and Equipment Leasing